Qatar Population Statistics 2025 [Infographics]

 2.53 Million

-The World Factbook, however, provides a slightly lower figure at 2.53 million.
+And then there’s The World Factbook, which provides an even lower figure of 2.53 million.

 General Information